 From historic stores to big brands and designer clothing, Chiado and Bairro Alto offer some of the best streets for shopping in Lisbon.

 Bairro Alto is central in Lisbon’s nightlife, being the area with the highest concentration of bars and clubs.
 Read about some of the most popular spots.

 Join a 3-hour small-group walking tour in Chiado, Bairro Alto and Bica, three of the neighbourhoods that form the soul of Lisbon.

 Enjoy a Fado show, the musical expression of Lisbon’s melancholic soul – a mix of nostalgia (saudade), hope, pride and conformism.

 Chiado is one of the best areas to stay in a visit to Lisbon.
 Find out about the best deals matching comfortable accommodation and the finest luxury hotels in Chiado.

 Chiado and Bairro Alto are great neighbourhoods to stay in Lisbon with plenty of attractions nearby, places to eat and chill out.
-Find the best hostels in this area and discover the old Lisbon.
+Find the best hostels in this area and explore the old Lisbon on a budget.

 Connecting Largo do Calhariz and Rua de São Paulo, the nineteenth century funicular, ascends one of Lisbon’s steepest hills, crossing the Bica district and leading up to the Bairro Alto neighbourhood.